-- HB 412 HD1.
-This measure broadens the definition of "lobbying" in the state lobbying law to encompass specific communications with high-level government officials concerning procurement decisions.
+- HB 412 HD1 SD2.
+This measure expands the definition of "lobbying" in the state lobbying law to include specific communications with high-level government officials regarding procurement decisions.
 Additionally, it establishes certain presumptions regarding testimony provided by a lobbyist and potentially renders contracts voidable when entered into in violation of the state lobbying law.
-As of April 9, 2025, different versions of this measure passed the House and Senate.
-The House can either accept the Senate's amendments or the bill will be referred to a conference committee. - HB 413.
+This bill was transmitted to the Governor on April 25, 2025. - HB 413 HD1 SD1.
 This bill clarifies the administrative oversight of statutory restrictions concerning prohibited lobbyist contributions during the legislative session.
 It also specifies that the regular or special sessions in which lobbyist contributions are banned are periods when both houses of the legislature are in session.
-As of April 9, 2025, different versions of this measure passed the House and Senate.
-It is currently headed to a conference committee.
+This bill was transmitted to the Governor on April 21, 2025.